National Diploma Dental Nursing Terms & Conditions

 The exam will be split over two parts, held on two separate occasions.
 The first part consisting of a written paper, containing 75 Multiple Choice questions (MCQs) and 50 Extended Matching questions (EMQs).
 The total time allowed for this part will be 2 ½ hours.
 Candidates who are successful in the written section will automatically be entered to the practical OSCE assessments (Objective Structured Clinical Examinations).
 This will consist of 15 practical OSCE stations, each lasting five minutes, with two rest stations.

 The candidate will complete all paperwork related to the exam.
 Harriet Ellis customer service will then submit these applications before the appropriate deadline.
 You will be given forms by our customer service department to complete in due course.
-In your induction, Harriet Ellis Training & Recruitment Group will explain all deadlines related to the students to ensure a smooth course experience.
+In your induction, Harriet Ellis Training Solutions will explain all deadlines related to the students to ensure a smooth course experience.
 You will also receive regular emails detailing approaching deadlines and reminders for submission of Record of Experience portfolio work.

 Harriet Ellis has a deferment policy for our students that enable a student to defer from their original booking onto the next available course in our sequence of cohorts.
 This opportunity is looked at on a case by case basis and must be confirmed before the course start date and subject to availability.
 Harriet Ellis are unable to move students after their original course has begun.
 Please note that if a student is deferred to a later course enrolment, the course fees still need to be paid as per the original direct debit agreement in its entirety.
 Unfortunately a postponement of the fees will not take place.